Open list: Iceland

-More open
+More open variants

-In a "more open" list system, the quota for election could be lowered from the above amount.
-It is then (theoretically) possible that more of a party's candidates achieve this quota than the total seats won by the party.
+In a "more open" list system, the quota for election of an individual representative could be lowered from the above amount.
+It is then possible that more of a party's candidates achieve this quota than the total seats won by the party.
 It should therefore be made clear in advance whether list ranking or absolute votes take precedence in that case.
 The quota for individuals is usually specified either as a percentage of the party list quota, or as a percentage of the total votes received by the party.

 Example: The quota is 1000 votes and the open list threshold is specified as 25% of the quota, i.e. 250 votes.
 Therefore, a party which received 5000 votes wins five seats, which are awarded to its list candidates as follows:

 Candidates #1, #7 and #4 have each achieved 25% of the quota (250 preference votes or more).
 They get the first three of the five seats the party has won.
 The other two seats will be taken by #2 and #3, the two highest remaining positions on the party list.
 This means that #5 is not elected even though being the fifth on the list and having more preference votes than #2.

 In practice, with such a strict threshold, only very few candidates succeed to precede on their lists as the required number of votes is huge.
 Where the threshold is lower (e.g. in Czech parliamentary elections, 5% of the total party vote is the required minimum), results defying the original list order are much more common.

 Parties usually allow candidates to ask for preference votes, but without campaigning negatively against other candidates on the list.

+In some countries individual political parties can choose if their list is open or closed.